| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 John's writing is very fluid.
 This verse describes the city as desolate and indwelt with the demonic, while Rev. 19:3 describes it as burnt and smoldering.

 18:3 "all the nations have drunk of the wine of the passion of her immorality" This phrase is an allusion to the OT prophecy of the destruction of Babylon (cf. Jer.
 51:7).
-Jeremiah specifically uses drunkenness (i.e., "a golden cup") as a symbol of lust for wealth.
+Jeremiah specifically uses drunkenness (i.e. "a golden cup") as a symbol of lust for wealth.

-▣ "passion" This is literally "anger" (thumos).
+▣ "passion" This is literally "anger" (thumos), but here "anger" does not fit.
+Remember, context, not lexicons, determines word meaning!
 See full note at Rev. 7:14.

 1. businessmen (cf. Rev. 18:3,11-16)